3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Lighting Transfer Network (LighTNet)

 \subsection{Objectives}

-In previous intrinsic image decomposition (IID) and relighting efforts, the \emph{L1} photometric loss $\mathcal{L}_{\emph{L1}}$ ($|\mathcal{I}_t - \bar{\mathcal{I}}_t|$ or $|\log\mathcal{I}_t - \log\bar{\mathcal{I}}_t|$) was commonly used as a major term to preserve the basic image contents in the reconstruction process \cite{sengupta2018sfsnet,yu2019inverserendernet,li2018learning}.
-However, we find in our experiments it will degrade the lighting transfer ability of LighTNet as shown in Figure~\ref{fig:objective}.
+In previous relighting efforts, the \emph{L1} photometric loss $\mathcal{L}_{\emph{L1}}$ ($|\mathcal{I}_t - \bar{\mathcal{I}}_t|$ or $|\log\mathcal{I}_t - \log\bar{\mathcal{I}}_t|$) was commonly used as a major term to preserve the basic image content in the reconstruction process \cite{sengupta2018sfsnet,yu2019inverserendernet,li2018learning}.
+However, we find in our experiments it will degrade the lighting transfer ability of LighTNet as shown in Fig.~\ref{fig:objective}.
 A possible reason is that it pushes the learning procedure to focus more on reducing the color differences instead of local lighting discrepancies.
 We thus propose to minimize the following losses that are closely related to perceptual quality and lighting effects.

 \textbf{Feature Reconstruction Loss.} The feature reconstitution loss \cite{johnson2016perceptual} encourages $\mathcal{I}_t$ to be perceptually similar to $\bar{\mathcal{I}}_t$ by matching their semantic features.
-There are also some works examines it in IID and relighting subjects \cite{cheng2018intrinsic}.
-We take VGG-19 \cite{simonyan2014very} pretrained on ImageNet \cite{deng2009imagenet} as the feature extractor $\phi$, and denote $\phi_j(x)$ as the output of the $jth$ convolution block.
+We take VGG-19 \cite{simonyan2014very} pretrained on ImageNet \cite{deng2009imagenet} as the feature extractor $\phi$ and denote $\phi_j(x)$ as the output of the $jth$ convolution block.
 The feature reconstruction loss is expressed as:

 where $C_j*H_j*W_j$ is the feature dimensions of $\phi_j(x)$.
 In this paper, we utilize activations of the third convolution block ($j=3$) to compute $\mathcal{L}_{FR}$.